shakil89427/Gpushop-Client/README.md

 ### `Google signin method also included`

-### `Registered Users can see details,order product,cancel order,write review and many more`
+### `Registered Users can see details,order product,cancel order,write review,Send Messages and many more`

 ### `Admin panel also included for add or remove products,change orders status,cancel orders,promote a registered users to Admin and many more`